rancher/rancher.github.io/os/rancheros-tools/ros/config/index.md

 ### Import
 ---
 The `import` command allows you to import configurations from a standard in or a file.
+When using `import`, the existing configuration in `cloud-config-local.yml` will be overridden.
+If you want to add information to the file, you'd need to use `ros config merge`.

 #### Import Options